-10 Most Beautiful Places for Weddings and Honeymoons
+10 Most Beautiful Destinations for Dream Weddings and Honeymoons

 Brides want their wedding to be perfect.
 It takes a great deal of time, money and effort to plan a dream wedding; from the gown, to the wedding invitations, to the flavor and design of the cake, to the wedding vows, the music, the number of guests, the food, the wine and drinks, the give-away, the venue, the honeymoon and yes the wedding destination...